Laird Hamilton

-Laird John Hamilton (born March 2, 1964) is an American big-wave surfer, co-inventor of tow-in surfing, and an occasional fashion and action-sports model and actor.
-He is married to Gabrielle Reece, a professional volleyball player, television personality, and model.
+Laird John Hamilton (né Zerfas; born March 2, 1964) is an American big-wave surfer, co-inventor of tow-in surfing, and an occasional fashion and action-sports model and actor.
+He is married to Gabrielle Reece, a former professional volleyball player, television personality, and model.

 Early life

 Laird was born Laird John Zerfas in San Francisco on March 2, 1964, in an experimental salt-water sphere at UCSF Medical Center designed to ease the mother's labor.
-His father, L. G. Zerfas, left the family before his first birthday.
+His biological father, L. G. Zerfas, immigrated from Greece to California and left the family before his son’s first birthday.
 While he was an infant, Laird and his mother, Joann (née Zyirek), moved to Hawaii.
-In 1967, while still a young boy living on Oahu, Laird met with 1960s surfer William Stuart "Bill" Hamilton, a bachelor at the time, on Pūpūkea beach on the North Shore.
+In 1967, while still a young boy living on Oahu, Laird met 1960s surfer William Stuart "Bill" Hamilton, a bachelor at the time, on Pūpūkea beach on the North Shore.
 Bill Hamilton was a surfboard shaper and glasser on Oahu in the 1960s and 1970s and owned a small business handmaking custom, high-performance surfboards for the Oahu North Shore big wave riders of the era.
 The two became immediate companions.
 The young Laird invited Bill Hamilton home to meet his mother.
 Bill Hamilton married Laird's then-single mother, becoming Laird's adoptive father.

 The family later moved to a remote valley on Kauaʻi island.
 Joann and Bill had a second son, Lyon, Laird's half-brother, who also became a surfer.
 Laird's mother died of a brain aneurysm in 1997.

 Hamilton had a reputation for an aggressive demeanor around others of his age.
 The role of the outsider profoundly affected Laird through to his teen years and early adult life.
 He became used to this role and was uncomfortable being in the center of anything.
 He was also known for his physical and mental toughness.

-Young Laird is shown in early video footage jumping off a 60-foot cliff into deep water at 7 years of age.